UFAL-DSG/alex/alex/applications/PublicTransportInfoEN/slu/README.rst

 The data can be prepared using the ``prapare_data.py`` script.
 It assumes that there exist the ``indomain_data`` directory with links to directories containing ``asr_transcribed.xml`` files.
-Then it uses these files to extract transcriptions and generate automatic SLU annotations using the PTICSHDCSLU parser from the ``hdc_slu.py`` file.
+Then it uses these files to extract transcriptions and generate automatic SLU annotations using the PTIENHDCSLU parser from the ``hdc_slu.py`` file.

 The script generates the following files: